A. The Seven Joys of Religion.

 - Atheists/antagonists 16.3 %.

-There are many offshoots of each major religion group.
+There are many offshoots of each major religious group.

 D. Top Four Religions.

 1. Christianity.
 This religion believes that a single God created the heavens and the earth.
 Christians believe in the Old Testament (Bible) and the history of God.
 They believe in prophets such as Noah, Abraham, Jacob, Joseph, Moses, and many others.

-The believes are based on a single God made up of the Father and the Holy Spirit.
+The beliefs are based on a single God made up of the Father and the Holy Spirit.
 Some believe that The Holy Spirit was how God communicated with individuals.

-2. Islam a.k.a.
+2. Islam, a.k.a.
 Muslims.
-This religion is a monotheistic religion or single God known as Allah.
-It became a major world religion based on the prophet Muhammad.
-They believe in several prophets including Noah, Abraham, Moses, and Jesus.
+This religion is a monotheistic religion with or single God known as Allah.
+It became a significant world religion based on the prophet Muhammad.
+They believe in several prophets, including Noah, Abraham, Moses, and Jesus.
 Muslims believe that Muhammad was the last and final prophet.
 He was born in Mecca in 570 AD.

-When Muhammad died there was a division in Islam into two major sects.
+When Muhammad died, there was a division in Islam into two major sects.
 The Sunnis and Shiites.
-The Sunnis make up about 90% of the Islam.
+The Sunnis make up about 90% of Islam.

 3. Hinduism.
 This religion is based on a single God who created the universe and multiple other gods and goddesses.
 It embraces many religious ideas.
 Most believe in a soul (Atman), reincarnation (Samsāra), actions that influence their future (Karma), and a code of living of good conduct and morality (Dharma).

 The Dharma is divided into four age-based stages known as Ashrama.
-The student phase (the learning stage under a mentor), the household stage (marriage, children, production of food and material things), the retirement stage (handing over responsibilities and wealth to next generation), and the renunciation stage (purging of material desires and prejudices).
+The student phase (the learning stage under a mentor), the household stage (marriage, children, production of food and material things), the retirement stage (handing over responsibilities and wealth to the next generation), and the renunciation stage (purging of worldly desires and prejudices).

-The Hindus believe that the family is the building block for the religion and often has three or four generations living together.
+The Hindus believe the family is the building block for the religion and often has three or four generations living together.
 Each generation owes duties of shelter and support to their parents.